Amazon Unveils New Fire TV and Echo Smart Speakers

 If you like the idea of the Echo Show, which features a 7-inch touchscreen, but don’t want to shell out $229.99, Amazon will be offering the new Echo Spot for $129.99 on 19 December 2017.
 The Echo Spot has a round, compact design with a 2.5-inch screen, much like an alarm clock, and Amazon provides a number of clock faces for it.

-If you still use a landline phone, you may be interested in the Echo Connect add-on, which connects to your phone line and lets you use your Echo devices like speakerphones.
+If you still use a landline phone, you may be interested in the Echo Connect add-on, which connects to your phone line and lets you use your Echo devices as speakerphones.
 The Echo Connect costs $34.99 and will ship on 13 December 2017.

 And if there wasn’t enough Echo in your life, Amazon also announced a new product category called Alexa Gadgets, the first of which will be Echo Buttons, which can be used to play Alexa-powered party games.
 You can sign up to be notified when more information about Alexa Gadgets is available.

 What’s next for Alexa Gadgets?
 Future versions of the Big Mouth Billy Bass will connect to Echo devices and respond to Alexa actions, such as singing and dancing to music.
-Here’s a video if you’re somehow unfamiliar with the Big Mouth Billy Bass.
+Here’s a video, if you’re somehow unfamiliar with the Big Mouth Billy Bass.
 Whatever would we do without such technological innovations?

 The most exciting new product in Amazon’s lineup might be the new third-generation Fire TV, which supports 4K ultra HD resolution and HDR10 color (but not Dolby Vision).
-Plus, unlike the $179 Apple TV 4K, it will support Dolby Atmos surround sound when it ships on 25 October 2017.
+Unlike the $179 Apple TV 4K, it will support Dolby Atmos surround sound when it ships on 25 October 2017.
 Like the newer Google Chromecasts, the third-generation Fire TV is a dongle that hangs off your HDMI port, which some people don’t like.
 Most notably, at $69.99, it’s nearly $110 less than the Apple TV 4K.
 Ouch.

 The big question is how Amazon’s content lineup will match up to Apple’s.
 Amazon Prime Video has offered 4K titles for a while, but its selection of 4K movies has been limited and expensive.
 However, Amazon recently slashed prices on 4K films.
 If the company can match iTunes by improving its collection of 4K HDR movies and upgrading HD movies that customers have purchased, Amazon will be hard to beat in the living room.

-Similarly, Apple will have a tough time justifying the $349 price of the HomePod when you can buy four Amazon Echoes for that price — and don’t forget, Echo now does multi-room audio (see “Amazon Echo Gains Multi-Room Audio Capabilities,” 29 August 2017), so for the price of a single HomePod, you could fill your entire house with audio.
+Similarly, Apple will have a tough time justifying the $349 price of the HomePod when you can buy four Amazon Echoes for that price.
+Don’t forget, Echo now does multi-room audio (see “Amazon Echo Gains Multi-Room Audio Capabilities,” 29 August 2017), so for the price of a single HomePod, you could fill your entire house with audio.
 Will the HomePod sound better?
 Probably.
 Will it work better with Apple’s ecosystem?
 Absolutely.
 But will it be four times as good?
 That’s the question you’ll have to answer.